kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 Deletion
 ^^^^^^^^

+.. todo:: Make sure the pseudo code matches the comments in ~/n/234tree-in-cpp/include/tree234.h for tree234::remove().

+For an internal node, we reduce deletion of a node's key to deletion of a leaf node's key by swapping the key to be deleted with its in-order successor and then deleting the key from the leaf.
+To prevent deletion from a 2-node leaf, which would leave an empty node (underflow), we convert all 2-nodes as we descend the tree to 3 or 4-nodes.

-To delete a key we "swap" the item to be deleted with its in-order successor.
-We then delete the key from its new temporary "successor" position.
-The successor key of any internal node is the first key of the left most leaf node of its first right subtree; for example, given this tree
+The in-order successor of an internal node's key is the first key of the left most leaf node of its first right subtree; for example, given this tree

 .. figure:: ../images/inorder-successor-1.jpg
    :alt: Tree with 4-node root